-Other Examples of academic dishonesty:

-- Giving test questions or answers to a member of a later class or receiving test questions or answers from

-Giving test questions or answers to a member of a later class or receiving test questions or answers from a member of an earlier class.
+- Other Examples of academic dishonesty: - Giving test questions or answers to a member of a later class or receiving test questions or answers from a member of an earlier class.
 Copying from another student's test or knowingly permitting another student to copy during a test.
 Using materials which are not permitted.

-Copying or having someone other than the student prepare the student's homework, paper, project, laboratory report, or take-home tests for which credit is given.
+- Copying or having someone other than the student prepare the student's homework, paper, project, laboratory report, or take-home tests for which credit is given.
 Permitting another student to copy or write another student's homework, project, report, or paper, etc. Any other action intended to obtain credit for work not one's own.

 Students who violate the expectations regarding Academic Integrity will receive class level consequences on the first offense.
-In addition, contact will be made with parents/guardians to communicate concerns and an office referral will be submitted for documentation and an office referral will be submitted for documentation.
+In addition, contact will be made with parents/guardians to communicate concerns and an office referral will be submitted for documentation.
+Future incidents of academic dishonesty will result in progressive discipline.